 How do I keep all of these out of the reach of my daughter?

 How do I raise my daughter to be open and loving with others without letting them hug and kiss her because they might have eaten something unsafe?

-How do I teach her to share yet still keep some things out of the reach of others because they may have peanut residue on their hands, mouth, or clothes?
+Teaching her to share yet still keeping some things out of the reach of others because they may have peanut residue on their hands, mouth, or clothes?

 How do I send her to school, knowing there is peanut butter around?
 Do they know that hand sanitizer just rubs the protein around and doesn’t get rid of it?

 How do I let her stay overnight somewhere else, when a child can die in their sleep after eating an allergen?

 How do I let her grow and mature into a young adult that wants to date?